vasetrendafilov/jetbot-nano/README.md

     * Use temporal data if available
 6. Draw the three lanes on the image
 7. Calculate target and current direction of the car
-8. Top down view on the road

-Below are the images that show how the pipeline transforms the original image, according to the steps described above:

 ![alt text](images/step0.jpg)